Co-isometric weighted composition operators on Hilbert spaces of analytic functions: Abstract

 \section{Abstract}

-We consider a very general family of Hilbert spaces of analytic functions in the unit disk which satisfy only a minimum number of requirements and whose reproducing kernels have the usual natural form.
-Under such assumptions, we obtain a necessary and sufficient condition for a weighted composition operator to be co-isometric (equivalently, unitary) on such a space.
+We obtain a necessary and sufficient condition for a weighted composition operator to be co-isometric on a general weighted Hardy space of analytic functions in the unit disk whose reproducing kernel has the usual natural form.
+This turns out to be equivalent to the property of being unitary.
 The result reveals a dichotomy identifying a specific family of weighted Hardy spaces as the only ones that support non-trivial operators of this kind.